Our History – 40 Years of Innovation for Florida’s Children

 In addition, the Center worked diligently to enforce sight and sound separation of youth incarcerated in adult jails after the publication of Juvenile Injustice: The Jailing of Children in Florida, a comprehensive assessment of the inappropriate placement of youth in Florida’s training school institutions.

 The Center, in partnership with the University of South Florida, was among the first wave of Kids Count partners.
-Each year, media coverage of Florida Kids Count in news, features and editorials was recognized as the most comprehensive nationally.
+Each year, media coverage of Florida Kids Count was dominantly featured in the news.
+This partnership was recognized nationally as one of the most effective efforts that resulted in educating policy makers and the public about the status of Florida’s children.

 In 1992, Vote Kids, the precursor of The Children’s Campaign in Tallahassee, developed a clear set of permissible, non-partisan communications strategies to bring a new level of attention to the cause of children and families during each bi-annual election cycle.